If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

 It ended up being more expensive than the rates I saw online, but honestly, I was glad we got a car.
 Otherwise, we would have had to go to Zadar and try our luck there.
 So for your peace of mind, don’t follow in my footsteps, even if you fly into a bigger airport.

-Lastly, you should let the company know that you intend to take the car out of the country and into Montenegro and Bosnia & Herzegovina.
+Lastly, you should let the company know that you intend to take the car out of Croatia and into Montenegro and Bosnia & Herzegovina.

 They will provide you with the appropriate documents (the Green card).
 Also, many rental companies will charge a cross-border fee.